paramita24/Excel_Project_Coffee_Sales_Dashboard/README.md

 ## 🛠️ Techniques Used

-- **XLOOKUP / INDEX-MATCH** — populate customer and product details into the orders sheet from lookup tables
+- **INDEX-MATCH** — populate customer and product details into the orders sheet from lookup tables
 - **Pivot Tables** — TotalSales, SalesByCountry, and TopFiveCustomers summaries
-- **Slicers & Timelines** — interactive filters on the Dashboard for roast type, size, and loyalty card status
+- **Slicers & Timelines** — interactive filters on the Dashboard for roast types
 - **Data Formatting** — custom number formats, date handling, and conditional formatting

 ---

 ## 🚀 Getting Started

-1. Download `coffeeOrdersDataFinal.xlsx`
-2. Open in **Microsoft Excel 2016+** or **Excel 365** (recommended — slicers and timeline require Excel; some features may not render in LibreOffice/Google Sheets)
+1. Open `coffeeOrdersDataFinal.xlsx` in **Microsoft Excel 2016+** or **Excel 365** (recommended — slicers and timeline require Excel; some features may not render in LibreOffice/Google Sheets)
 3. Navigate to the **Dashboard** sheet for the interactive overview
+4. Use the timeline to filter sales data
-4. Use the slicers to filter by roast type, package size, and loyalty card status
+5. Use the slicers to filter by roast type

+---

+## Screenshot of Dashboard

 ---